-Cross Browser Testing Test Case: In this article, we discuss sample test cases for cross-browser testing.
-We cover some of the common compatibility scenarios under which you can test your website for cross-browser tests.
+Sample Test Cases For Cross Browser Testing or Cross Browser Testing Test Case: In this article, we discuss Sample Test Cases For Cross Browser Testing.
+We cover some common compatibility test scenarios under which you can test your website for cross-browser tests.
 So let’s take a look at those scenarios.

-Here are some of the scenarios that you can check and build up your test cases.
+Here are some scenarios you can check and build up your test cases.
 But before that, let us try understanding the meaning of cross-browser testing.

 |Post Type:||Test Case Template|